gfrison/gfrison.github.io/_posts/2019-01-15-dynamic-programming.md

 For example, in the shortest path problem, the optimal decision $$A \rightarrow F$$ include the optimal solution $$C \rightarrow F$$ which also include the next one and so on.
 The shortest path problem has the _optimal sub-structure_ property, which claims that an optimal solution of a problem includes necessarily the optimal solutions of its sub-problems.
 If instead of looking for the shortest way we need the longest path, the problems turns out to not share the optimal sub-structure property.
 The longest way $$A \rightarrow F$$ does not include the node $$B$$.

-## The case of Reinforcement Learning
+## Markov decision process
 [Reinforcement learning]({% post_url 2018-12-26-first-steps-reiforcement-learning %}) is a class of methods for determining the optimal policy an agent should apply for maximize its return in a given environment.
 The entities with a role in _RL_ are the state $$S$$, the mutable conditions an agent experience in an environment, the action $$A$$ the agent execute in a particular state, and the reward $$R$$, if any, which score the goodness of action taken in a state.
 These are the pillars of the [markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process), the framework that formalizes the policy $$π$$ as a sequence of steps $$(S_t, A_t, R_t)$$, aggregated in episodes.

 <center><img title="MDP" src="{{ site.url }}/assets/mdp-states.png"/></center>

 The _policy_ is a mapping from states and related actions, _RL_ tells us how the agent's policy changes as result of the experience.
 For finding good policies, we need to estimate how good it is, in terms of future rewards, to be in a particular state.
-Value functions $$v_\pi(s)$$ define the expected return when starting on a given state $$s$$ and following $$\pi$$ thereafter. their fundamental property is that they satisfy recursive relationships similar to what we already have seen for dynamic programming.
+Value functions $$v_\pi(s)$$ define the expected return when starting from a given state $$s$$ and following $$\pi$$ thereafter. their fundamental property is that they satisfy recursive relationships similar to what we already have seen for dynamic programming.
 Hence, the idea of _DP_ in _RL_ is the use of value functions to organize the search for good policies.

+### Dynamic programming in reinforcement learning